likethemammal/overwatch-settings-stepper/README.md

 Check out example/index.js for exact usage.
 Below is a description.

+### Components

 #### SettingsStepper

 The SettingsStepper is the default component thats exported.
 It expects `options`, `onStep`, and `activeIndex`.

 It is a **controlled** component, meaning when `onStep` is called a new `activeIndex` is fed to the parent, to determine the active visible option of the `options`.

 #### Toggle

 The Toggle is imported from within the module.
-It is a convenience component, and is an implementation of SettingsStepper.
+It is an implementation of SettingsStepper, and a convenience component for those that doesnt want to implement a simple checkbox/toggle pattern.
 It expects `toggled` and `onToggled`.

 It is a **controlled** component, meaning when `onToggle` is called a new `toggled` is fed to the parent, to determine the On or Off state.

 ### Import